New 42

-The New 42nd Street is a not-for-profit organization based in Manhattan, New York City.
+The New 42 (formerly the New 42nd Street) is a not-for-profit organization based in Manhattan, New York City.
 In 1990, the New 42nd Street was formed to oversee the redevelopment of seven neglected and historic theatres on 42nd Street between Seventh and Eighth Avenues, and to restore the block to a desirable tourist destination in Manhattan.
+New 42, established by New York City and the State of New York as a nonprofit, was granted a 99-year lease on the seven historic theaters for $10 annually.
+The properties were renovated through partnerships with real estate developers, who were given tax breaks in exchange for renovating the theaters.

 The theatres were the Apollo Theatre, the Empire Theatre, the Liberty Theatre, the Lyric Theatre, the Selwyn Theatre, the Times Square Theatre, and the Victory Theater.